 The first thing anyone who has ever paddled tandem will notice about this double is the weight—or lack thereof.
 Historically, wrangling a touring tandem onto and off of your vehicle’s roof was a feat requiring near-Herculean strength—and ideally a footstool.
 The Traverse tips the scales at a modest 70 pounds; that’s just a chubby housecat more than my 16-foot single.

 Delta’s designers finessed two cockpits into the Traverse’s 17-and-a-half feet—a length more typical of solo sea kayaks than tandems.
-As veterans of bicycles and boats built for two know (and the uninitiated soon discover), cockpit proximity is one of the finer points of double design.
+As veterans of tandem bicycles and boats know (and the uninitiated soon discover), cockpit proximity is one of the finer points of double design.
 Too close together and unsynchronized paddle strokes amount to a jousting match.
 The 17.5 T, we are relieved to report, gets paddler positioning just right.

 A comfortable fit for two

 In-cockpit adjustments are a breeze thanks to Delta’s straightforward outfitting.
 The foot braces and multi-height backrest are accessible while seated, and fine-tuning backrest tilt and fore-aft positioning of the sliding seats can be accomplished with one hand.
 The latter is especially helpful for paddling partners of different heights and weights.
 For example, rather than adding ballast in the bow hatch to offset a heavier stern paddler, the bow paddler can simply slide his or her seat forward to trim the boat.